Lorraine Toussaint: 2012–present

-In 2012, Toussaint received critical acclaim and was nominated for an Independent Spirit Award for Best Supporting Female for her performance as a hardworking mother who struggles to support her daughter's (Emayatzy Corinealdi) decision to put her life on hold to support her incarcerated husband (Omari Hardwick), of Middle of Nowhere, a drama film written and directed by Ava DuVernay.
+In 2012, Toussaint received critical acclaim and was nominated for an Independent Spirit Award for Best Supporting Female for her performance as a hardworking mother who struggles to support her daughter's (Emayatzy Corinealdi) decision to put her life on hold to support her incarcerated husband (Omari Hardwick), in Middle of Nowhere, a drama film written and directed by Ava DuVernay.
 Toussaint was a promising contender for an Academy Award for Best Supporting Actress category in 2013, but she did not receive a nomination.

 In 2012, she guest-starred in Shonda Rhimes' dramas Grey's Anatomy (as a doctor) and Scandal (as a bereaved and betrayed pastor's wife).
 In 2013, she had a recurring role in season 3 of Dana Delany's series Body of Proof as villainous police chief Angela Martin.
-Later in 2013, she joined the cast of ABC Family drama series, The Fosters, as Sherri Saums character’s mother.
+Later in 2013, she joined the cast of ABC Family drama series, The Fosters, as Sherri Saums character's mother.
 This marked the first time she reunited on-screen with Annie Potts since the finale of Any Day Now in 2002.

 Toussaint starred in the second season of Netflix's original comedy-drama series, Orange Is the New Black in 2014.
 She played the role of Yvonne "Vee" Parker, the main antagonist of season two, described as a street-tough inmate who returns to jail after a long stint as a drug dealer.
 Her performance earned critical acclaim.
 In the series Toussaint, in her 50s, appeared nude on-screen for the first time in her career.
 For her performance, she won the Critics' Choice Television Award for Best Supporting Actress in a Drama Series and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 In February 2016, Vee was ranked 28th on Rolling Stones list of "40 Greatest TV Villains of All Time".